cujojs/most/docs/api.md

 most.empty(): |
 ```

 Create an already-ended stream containing no events.
-End signal value of the stream is always `null`.
+End signal value of the stream is always `undefined`.

 ### most.never